Juan Francisco de la Bodega y Quadra: Island of Quadra and Vancouver

-In August 1792, Bodega welcomed English Captain George Vancouver.
+In August 1792, Bodega welcomed British Captain George Vancouver.
 The two commanders swiftly established friendly relations, including joint explorations and the sharing of supplies and information.
 Vancouver provided the services of his surgeon, Archibald Menzies, to help Quadra with increasingly serious headaches.
 During their meetings Bodega y Quadra asked Vancouver to name "some port or Island after us both" (however, Bodega wrote in his journal that it was Vancouver who made the suggestion).
 Since Vancouver had determined that the land upon which Nootka stood was a great island, he proposed that they name it Quadra's and Vancouver's Island: "would name some port or island after us both in commemoration of our meeting and friendly intercourse that on that occasion had taken place (Vancouver had previously feted Quadra on his ship);....and conceiving no place more eligible than the place of our meeting, I have therefore named this land...The Island of Quadra and Vancouver."
 It was thus entered upon the explorer's charts, but this name was later shortened to Vancouver Island.

 However, the two commanders were unable to reconcile the conflicts in the instructions from their respective governments.
 At issue was whether the Spanish were to hand over only the small plot of land actually built upon by the adventurer John Meares, or the entire West Coast, or something in between.
 It is scarcely contested that Meares had exaggerated the extent of his discoveries.
 However, Bodega y Quadra was handicapped by uncertainties as to how far his superiors' wished to maintain Spanish sovereignty in a part of the world that had limited strategic value.
 He improvised and by chance pressed for exactly the condition that both the king and viceroy later communicated to him.
 Vancouver was likewise handicapped by a lack of instructions.
 He stuck by a strictly literal interpretation of Article I of the Nootka Convention.
 Having reached an impasse, the two agreed to refer the points at issue back to their respective governments in Madrid and London; Quadra arranged passage for Vancouver's envoy, William Robert Broughton, through Mexico.
 Viceroy Revillagigedo chastised Bodega for allowing Broughton passage through New Spain.
 Eventually, Spain and Great Britain signed an agreement on January 11, 1794, in which they agreed to abandon the region (the third Nootka Convention).